 Light control is all about the balance between exterior light and privacy.
 Getting the best light control means tailoring this balance to meet your specific needs.

-Horizontal slat blinds give you more precise light control than standard shades.
+Horizontal slat blinds provide more precise light control than standard shades.
 Because blinds have both lift and tilt, they offer more ways to tweak the amount of light you let in.

 Larger slat blinds, like wood or faux wood, offer the best exterior view and let in the most light, but they are limited when it comes to privacy.
 Smaller slat blinds, like aluminum, offer more privacy but less light control.